5 Serie A games postponed in bid to contain virus outbreak - WHIZ News

 Italy has been struggling to contain the rapidly spreading virus with 888 cases recorded in the latest tally, making it the hardest hit country outside Asia.

-With clusters of virus infections in the Lombardy and Veneto regions, the biggest fixture lost from the Serie A program is league leader Juventus’ home game against Inter Milan in Turin.
+With clusters of virus infections in the Lombardy and Veneto regions, the biggest fixture lost from the Serie A program is league leader Juventus’ home game against Inter Milan in Turin — a match known as the Derby d’Italia, or Italy’s derby.

 The game between first and third was scheduled for Sunday but is now due to be played on May 13.
 The other games postponed until then are AC Milan vs. Genoa, Parma vs. Spal, Udinese vs. Fiorentina and Sassuolo vs. Brescia.